AllureOfTheStars/Allure/GameDefinition/PLAYING.md

   and terrain use

-* combat mechanics is deterministic; randomness comes only from AI decisions and procedurally generated terrain
+* combat mechanics is deterministic; randomness comes only from AI decisions and procedurally generated world

 * there's (almost) no HP regeneration; attrition ensures all past (silly) decisions matter; HP of every actor starts at around half max